edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 ## TLS

 !> The Transparent TLS feature is currently only available for EGo and Edgeless RT Marbles.
-Gramine and Occlum are not supported yet.
+Gramine and Occlum aren't supported yet.

 The TLS entry holds a list of tags which can be used in a Marble's definition.
 Each tag can define multiple `Incoming` and `Outgoing` connections.
 To elevate the connection between two marbles to TLS, the client needs to set the server under `Outgoing` and the server needs to define its service under `Incoming`.